AgenaRisk/api-py/README.md

 example_node.description = "new node description"
 ```

 Because changing the name or description of a `Node` does not cause any compatibility issues.
 However, some fields such as table type or parents will have implications for other fields.
 Changing the node parents will change the size of its NPT, changing the node's table type from "Manual" to "Expression" will mean the state probabilities are now defined in a different way.
 Therefore, to modify such fields of a `Node`, use the corresponding method described below.
 These methods will ensure all the sensible adjustments are made when a field of a `Node` has been changed.
+To modify the nodes, you can either use the node methods described in this section, or the network methods described in the next section which allow you to modify nodes in the network.
+Once a network and its nodes are created, it is recommended to use the network methods to modify its nodes.

-These are the methods `Node` objects can call for various purposes with their input parameters shown in parantheses:
+If you are directly working with `Node` objects, these are the methods `Node` objects can call for various purposes with their input parameters shown in parantheses:

 ### 4.1.1 `set_states(states)`